rob2d/ids-frontend-code-kata/README.md

 Once the message is displayed, we'd also like you to offer an option to hide it.
 Functionally, this can occur two ways:

 1. Hitting `ESC` on your keyboard
-1. Clicking on the message button
+1. Clicking on the button in the message dialog

 When styling the web component take a look at this, these articles can provide you with some ideas for technique: